 Colin Kaepernick snubbed by Seahawks after refusing to stop national anthem protests: report

-The Seattle Seahawks reportedly postponed Colin Kaepernick’s trip to a pre-season camp with the team after the embattled quarterback reportedly told the team he would not stop his national anthem kneeling protests.
+The Seattle Seahawks reportedly postponed Colin Kaepernick’s trip to a pre-season camp with the team after the embattled quarterback told the team he would not stop his national anthem kneeling protests.

 The team is thinking about allowing Kaepernick to try out for a spot on the team but they have not made any decisions, a source told ESPN.